HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 ## Where are web fonts being used?

-Web font usage has been growing steadily over time (it was zero percent as late as 2011), with 82% of web pages for desktop using web fonts, and mobile at 80%.
+Web font usage has been growing steadily over time (it was near zero as late as 2011), with 82% of web pages for desktop using web fonts, and mobile at 80%.

 {{ figure_markup(
   image="fonts-web-fonts-usage.png",